 Come enjoy the liberating power and uplift of African-American spirituals, interspersed with readings from a classic of American poetry, God’s Trombones: Seven Negro Sermons in Verse, by James Weldon Johnson.
 Best known as the author of “Lift Every Voice and Sing,” Johnson was also an author, educator, lawyer, poet, diplomat, newspaper columnist, songwriter and civil rights activist.
 In 1927, he wrote and published God’s Trombones as a tribute to the old-time preachers he had heard in his childhood.
-Noel has paired the poems with spirituals which we will sing together in response to hearing these engaging and inspiring verses.
+Noel has paired dramatic readings of the poems by Cecelia Hodges with spirituals which we will sing together in response to hearing these engaging and inspiring verses.

 Karen Brown & Friends